 What types of advance directives are there?

-There are mainly two types of advance directives: a living will and a durable power of attorney for healthcare.
+There are two main types of advance directives: a living will and a durable power of attorney for healthcare.
 A living will documents your preferences regarding medical treatments in specific situations, while a durable power of attorney appoints someone you trust to make medical decisions on your behalf if you become incapacitated.

 What is a living will?